Mr. Corcoran writes the Report on Business column for The Globe and Mail, Toronto, Canada. This article is from his November 23, 1991, column.

 The recent report of the British Columbia Royal Commission is a tragic demonstration of the futility of the current debate.
 By rough count, there are 650 recommendations and sub-recommendations, the majority of which require the government to expand bureaucratic control through thousands of additional recommendations and regulations.

 As the commission said: “There has never been an overall plan, and, quite naturally, the structure that has evolved lacked coherence and, sometimes, logic.
-It also lacks the ability to assess itself, to objectively judge how just, efficient and effective it is in providing health cate.”
+It also lacks the ability to assess itself, to objectively judge how just, efficient and effective it is in providing health care.”

 Another 650 recommendations will not change the reason the system cannot assess itself—and the recommendations, if implemented, will only make matters worse.